brofu/simple_ethereum_parser/docs/docs.md

 ### Non-Function API Requirements

 * Performance

 The QPS of API `parser.GetTransactions` is 200.
 To achieve this, there are some key problems need to pay attention for 3 different access ways.
   * Access via code.
 The caller need to pay attention to the performance.
 Some configurations is necessary to support this.
 See more details in the Tech Designs part.
   * Access vis command line.
 Since the cmd tool is called manually, the performance is not required so strictly.
 For example, it's tolerable of a little higher latency to get all the transactions of an address.
   * Access via API call.
 Performance is required to match the QPS.

 * High Availability

 For simplification, HA is not covered in the initial version of the project.
   * Currently, we are storing data in memory, which leads the service instances stateful.
 To achieve the HA, we definitely need to consider data replication (hence data latency and consistency are coming afterward closely)
   * In future, it's worth to store the data in other centralized storage component, which make the service stateless, which is more friendly to HA.

 * Stability

   One potential risk of stability is the **memory usage**.
 It's possible to have a large number of addresses subscribed and some of them have a huge number of transactions.

   Before the data is migrated to a robust separate storage component, it's necessary to to have some limitations on the number of subscribed addresses and the number of transactions of each address

 * Scalability

 This point is NOT covered in this version.

 The services are stateful with in-memory data, hence a lot of work need to consider to scale up/down the service instances, for example, data sharding and migration need to consider when the service is scaled up or down.

 Actually, there would be ONLY 1 instance running in the initial version.

 * Extendability

 The `parser` package is exposed as interface.
 It would be easy to extend different implementations, for example, an implementation which uses separated storage components.

+* Observability

+For the first version, only logging is supported.
+Its' better to have monitoring and tracing also, but that need more complex infrustructures.

 ## The Tech Designs

 ### Terminology